-One review notes that increased rates of depression in society coincide with dietary reduction of Magnesium, with the beginning phases of wheat processing reducing Magnesium content of breads to 19% of their former (wheat) value and reducing the 450mg average in the 19th century to 250mg or less in subsequent centuries.
-When looking at the diets of persons suffering from depression, there appears to be an inverse relationship between dietary Magnesium intake and depressive symptoms, which although it was attenuated from 0.70 to 0.86 (Odds ratio) when controlling for both socioeconomic and lifestyle factors but was still statistically significant.
+One review notes that increased rates of depression in society coincide with dietary reduction of Magnesium, with the beginning phases of wheat processing reducing Magnesium content of breads to 19% of their former (wheat) value and reducing the 450mg average intake in the 19th century to 250mg or less in subsequent centuries.
+When looking at the diets of persons suffering from depression, there appears to be an inverse relationship between dietary Magnesium intake and depressive symptoms which, although it was attenuated from 0.70 to 0.86 (Odds ratio) when controlling for both socioeconomic and lifestyle factors, was still statistically significant.

 At least one study in elderly diabetic (type II) persons with newly diagnosed depression and low serum magnesium levels (less than 1.8mg/dL) has noted that 450mg Elemental Magnesium (as Magnesium Chloride) daily for 12 weeks duration was equally effective as 50mg imipramine (anti-depressant) for reducing depressive symptoms.